| aa | a type of lava. |

 | heathlike | like a heath. |

-| heathy | covered with heath; of the nature of heath > HEATHIER, HEATHIEST. |
+| heathy | covered with heath; of the nature of heath. |

-| heuch heugh | a crag, a steep-sided valley. |
+| heuch | (Scots) a crag, a steep-sided valley. |

 | highland | an elevated region. |

-| highveld | a high altitude grassland region of E. South Africa. |
+| highveld | a high altitude grassland region of E. S. Africa. |

-| hill | a high mass of land, smaller than a mountain; (verb) to rise into a mound > HILLS, HILLING, HILLED. |
+| hill | a high mass of land, smaller than a mountain (verb) to rise into a mound |

 | hillcrest | the top of a hill. |

-| hilliness | the state of being HILLY. |
+| hilliness | the state of being hilly. |

 | hillock | a small hill. |

-| hillocked | having HILLOCKS. |
+| hillocked | having hillocks. |

-| hillocky | full of HILLOCKS. |
+| hillocky | full of hillocks. |

 | hillside | the side of a hill. |